Curt Casali Player Props: Reds vs. Orioles

 Orioles Pitching Rankings

-- The Orioles have a 4.27 team ERA that ranks 16th among all league pitching staffs.
+- The Orioles have a 4.25 team ERA that ranks 16th across all MLB pitching staffs.

-- The Orioles are sending Irvin (1-3) to the mound to make his sixth start of the season.
-He is 1-3 with a 7.71 ERA and 24 strikeouts in 23 1/3 innings pitched.

-- His last appearance was in relief on Wednesday when the left-hander threw one inning against the Tampa Bay Rays, surrendering one earned run while allowing two hits.
+- His most recent time out was on Wednesday against the Tampa Bay Rays, when the right-hander tossed five innings, surrendering two earned runs while allowing four hits.

-- In seven games this season, the 29-year-old has an ERA of 7.71, with 9.3 strikeouts per nine innings.
-Opponents are hitting .316 against him.

 © 2023 Data Skrive.
 All rights reserved.